|Linda and I, in Cancun (the sun was bright!)|

 God, on the other hand, is the Soul-Restorer (Psalm 23:3).
 Therefore, know and be known by him.
 I've seen this work, in my own life and others.
 In relationship counseling Linda and I attempt to bring people back to this.

-After countless hours of counseling couples, pre-counseling them, post-marital counseling, and wedding-doing over the past forty-four years, we have seen marriages get restored.
+After countless hours of counseling couples, pre-counseling them, post-marital counseling, and wedding-doing over the past forty-five years, we have seen marriages get restored.
 This happens when husband and wife stop viewing each other as either "savior" or "destroyer," individually look to God, cry out "Change me, God!", and respond to God's counsel.

 Can God use a partner to mediate healing?
 Of course.
-But that's God, not the partner (who gets some credit for being a vessel of God, like a mug is to be affirmed for containing a great cup of coffee).
+But that's God, not the partner (who gets some credit for being a vessel of God, like a mug is to be affirmed for containing a great blend of coffee).
 God has mediated much healing to me through Linda, and she would say the same about me.
 But neither of us is The Great Healer.
 It is bad news relationship-wise if one is viewed that way, or views the other that way.
 What happens is big-time disappointment.

 If you are hurting and lonely, even while married, the answer to your personal hell is not "I need to find someone!"
 Way too many mistakes are made at this point.
 Someone dates as a cure for their inner tragedy.
 Two unhealed people "fall in love."
-My counsel is: Never date or marry as relief for tragedy.
+Never date or marry as relief for tragedy.
 Unless you want to experience hell on earth in a failing marriage, with children.